SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="modelset"></a>
 # **Modelset**
-> ModelStatus Modelset (string deploymentName, string modelName, System.IO.Stream file = null)
+> ModelStatus Modelset (string deploymentName, string versionName, string modelName, System.IO.Stream file = null)

 Set the model to be served